zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 [MinIO](https://min.io/docs/minio/kubernetes/upstream/index.html) is an object storage solution that provides an AWS S3-compatible API plus a neat WebUI for managing `buckets` than can be used for backup and restore, disaster recovery, archive, data lakes for analytics and storing output from data streams.<br/>
-I recently found it quite useful as an enhancement for a relational database that is persisting unstructure information attached to workflow items.
+I recently found it quite useful as an enhancement for a relational database that is persisting unstructured information (read: .pdf/.docx/.xlsx files) attached to workflow items.
 In a traditional implementation the attachments would be persisted in CLOB columns of a database table.
-Obviously such an implementation is technically feasible, but (depending on the number and size of attachments) it can result in quite a bit of headache for the DB/A's (performance and backup-wise).<br/>
+Obviously such an implementation is technically feasible, but - depending on the number and size of attachments - it can result in quite a bit of headache for the DB/A's (performance and backup-wise).<br/>
 When i first worked on document management on a large scale (early 90s of the last millenium), we would persist incoming scanned client mail in a file system and only manage the metadata in an RDBMS.
 Minio would